radical-cybertools/radical.pilot/docs/architecture/bootstrapping.md

 The `Agent_n` sub-agents, which host additional agent component instances, are bootstrapped by the same mechanism as `Agent_0`: `bootstrap_2.sh`, `radical-pilot-agent`, `bootstrap_3()`, `Agent_n` instance.
-The only difference is the limited config file, and the disabilty of `Agent_n` to spawn further sub-agents.
+The only difference is the limited configuration file, and the disability of `Agent_n` to spawn further sub-agents.

-The sub-agent components will connect to the communication bridges (their addresses have been stored in the sub-agent config files by `Agent_0`), and will report successful startup and component instantiation.
+The sub-agent components will connect to the communication bridges (their addresses have been stored in the sub-agent configuration files by `Agent_0`), and will report successful startup and component instantiation.
 Once all sub-agents report for duty, the bootstrapping process is complete, and the agent start operation by pulling units from the database.

 ---